fjullien/orlib2ki/README.md

 # TODO

-Understand Orcad native OLB format and convert directly from *.olb to KiCAD *.lib.
+- Understand Orcad native OLB format and convert directly from *.olb to KiCAD *.lib.
+- Update to the new KiCAD symbol format